grea09/color/article/article.md

 with $a_s$ being the savior of the flaw.
 </div>

-For threats we need an additional healer specified as an ordering constraint from the threatening action to the saviour $a_t \to a_s$ to ensure that the saviour acts after the threat and therefore provides the proper fluent for the needer.
+For threats we need an additional healer specified as an ordering constraint from the threatening action to the savior $a_t \to a_s$ to ensure that the savior acts after the threat and therefore provides the proper fluent for the needer.

 <div class="definition" name="Violation degree">